 The only condition that might be a problem is that the guarantee does not cover grout use.
 Commercial use is also not covered under the guarantee, which may be a big problem for contractors.

-Several reviewers complain of a strong chemical smell when using this product, and it seems to last quite a few hours before subsiding.
+Several reviewers complain of a strong chemical smell when using this granite sealer, and it seems to last quite a few hours before subsiding.
 This is a good reason to always put a fan in the door or window when working with this stuff.
 Good ventilation combined with a mask can do a lot to make the job more pleasant.

 It’s Easy To Make A Mistake With This One

-This is of the cheapest product on my list, but it also comes in the smallest package.
+This is of the cheapest sealer on my list, but it also comes in the smallest package.
 Supreme Surface only comes in an 8.5-ounce bottle, but they attempt to pack every possible function into that little bottle.
 Supreme Surface is advertised as being a cleaner, a polisher, and a sealer all in one.

 Both Cleaner and Sealer

-There were some doubts as to whether this product achieves all three of its aims, but I can say that it definitely does a great job cleaning the surface.
+There were some doubts as to whether this sealer achieves all three of its aims, but I can say that it definitely does a great job cleaning the surface.
 Despite the fact that it’s a good cleaner you need to do preparatory cleaning if your granite surface is in very bad condition.

 Apply it Properly

-Permanent But Invisible
+Permanent But Invisible Sealer

 What surprises many people is the fact that this sealer does not alter the appearance of the stone.
-Instead of filling in the pores that give the granite its texture, this substance penetrates without filling.
+Instead of filling in the pores that give the granite surface its texture, this substance penetrates without filling.
 Thus, you get the best of both worlds.